 Spinal Cord Injuries

-When an injury to the spine occurs, there is always the risk the nerves of the spinal cord can be affected.
+When an injury to the spine occurs, there is always the risk that the nerves of the spinal cord can be affected.
 In short, the spinal cord is composed of nerve fibers that connect all parts of the body to the brain to form the central nervous system.
 Injuries that damage the spinal cord can be catastrophic, and accordingly workers’ compensation benefits are available in such a situation.

-Spinal Cord Injuries Can Affect Other Parts of The Body
+Spinal Cord Injuries Can Affect Other Parts Of The Body

 Because the spinal cord connects all of the body parts to the brain, an injury to this area must take into account multiple systems of the body.
 While an injury to the spinal cord will typically affect one’s ability to use either or both arms and legs, complications may develop including bladder function, bowel reflexes, sexual functioning, respiratory infections, the digestive system skin problems and the vascular system.